vogelb/jee-devpack-win/README.md

 - Add additional or remove packages as required.

-### 3. Run install.bat to download and install the software package
+### 3. Run install.bat to download and install the software packages

 ### 4. Adapt the dev pack configuration to your needs